-If you have an electric smoker at home and have been considering making your own homemade beef jerky, you are in luck.
+If you have an electric smoker (see here what we think is the best electric smoker) at home and have been considering making your own homemade beef jerky, you are in luck.
 Jerky made in these smokers is among the tastiest and easiest to make from all of the possible methods.

 The principle of jerky making is simple: dry out the meat so that it does not spoil.
 The flavoring options are bountiful and have somewhat morphed into an art all its own.
-However, making jerky requires low heat over a long period of time.
+However, making jerky requires low heat over a long period.